semanticdata/Anodyne/README.md

 ## License

 Source code in this repository is available under the [MIT License](LICENSE).
-You are free to use this code however you like.
-That said, some acknowledgement would be well received.